Adam Vaughan

-Adam G. Vaughan (born July 3, 1961) is a Canadian politician who served as a Member of Parliament (MP) from 2014 until 2021.
-Vaughan represented the Toronto area riding of Spadina—Fort York as a member of the Liberal Party.
-He previously sat on Toronto City Council, representing Ward 20 Trinity—Spadina from 2006 until he resigned in 2014 to run in a federal by-election for Trinity—Spadina.
+Adam G. Vaughan (born July 3, 1961) is a Canadian lobbyist and former politician who was the Toronto city councillor for Ward 20 Trinity—Spadina from 2006 to 2014 and the member of Parliament (MP) from 2014 to 2021.
+A member of the Liberal Party, Vaughan represented Spadina—Fort York and its predecessor Trinity—Spadina.
+In May 2025, Vaughan joined Ontario Place spa developer, Therme Group, as a spokesperson and senior advisor.
+Prior to entering politics, Vaughan worked as a journalist.

 During his time as an MP, Vaughan served as the parliamentary secretary to prime minister on intergovernmental affairs from 2015 to 2017, and to the minister of families, children and social development on housing and urban affairs from 2017 to 2021.
 Prior to his political career, he was a radio and television journalist.
 In August 2021, Vaughan announced that he would not seek re-election to Parliament.

 Background

 Vaughan is married to Nicole Anatol and has a son and a daughter from previous relationships.
 He was previously married to journalist Suhana Meharchand.
 His father, Colin Vaughan, was a noted architect, television journalist and former city councillor, who was CityTV's political reporter until his death in 2000.